6 Types of Pavement Failure : Cracking, Pot Holes, Depressions, Rutting, Corrugation & Ravelling

 If the crack is less than 1/2 inch, flexible fillers can be used to fill the cracks.

-If the crack is larger than 1/2 inch, the affected section of the road is removed and replaced by an overlay.
-Sometimes, the joining of the sections with metal plates also can be done if traffic is low.
+If the crack is more significant than 1/2 inch, the affected section of the road is removed and replaced by an overlay.
+Sometimes, the sections with metal plates can also be joined if traffic is low.

 To eliminate the problem of block cracking, it is better to provide expansion joints at regular intervals.